Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Although ANGKOR WAT would remain inactive over the years, their musical legacy reached legendary proportions as they became a revered fixture in the annals of music’s history.
 This year would see further recognition for the band as they were inducted into the South Texas Music Walk Of Fame on June 2, 2018.
 The day before saw ANGKOR WAT reunite live and play at the House Of Rock in Corpus Christi, their first show in 28 years.

-ANGKOR WAT are active now and reportedly are working on new music as a four piece band, comprised of Dave Brinkman (vocals), Mike Titsworth (guitar), Mike Trevino (bass), and David Nuss (drums).
-I look forward to this latest inception of this classic band returning and we will bring further developments here at Riff Relevant when they happen.
+ANGKOR WAT are active now and reportedly are working on new music as a four-piece band, comprised of Dave Brinkman (vocals), Mike Titsworth (guitar), Mike Trevino (bass), and David Nuss (drums).
+I look forward to this latest inception of this classic band returning.